0 mins to read•

 If you have finished making changes to your report, select Save from the top menu bar to exit the edit page and return to the Report Views page.

 Using Excel to create custom reports allows for limitless options for analyzing your fleet and driver behavior.
 Using Microsoft Excel, you can include fleet metrics, charts, formulas, and even match your organization’s color scheme for customer facing reports.
+Add the DeviceParentGroup optional column to the Data sheet of any custom report to get the full hierarchy of the groups associated with the device.
 To customize a report, select it from the list and then select Export to make changes.

 Report headings for default reports will be translated into the language currently set by the user.
 Custom reports can make use of this functionality for any supported language.
 To add multi-language support for a new report template: